 Khun Lak is also an entrepreneur and has been owner of various business including Krystalina crystal company and the first steps international preschool in Bangkok.
 She also represents AustCham in the Professional Women's Group (PWG).
 Khun Lak has spent much of her life in Australia including studying there.
 She has two children – one who has graduated from University of Melbourne and another has graduated from RMIT University.

-2018 AustCham sub-Committees: M.L.
-Laksasubha is serving on the Hospitality & Tourism, Membership and Alumni sub-Committees.
+2019 AustCham sub-committees: M.L.
+Laksasubha is serving on the Hospitality & Tourism, Small Business & Entrepreneur, Women in Leadership, Membership and Alumni sub-committees.

 Peter Emblin is a professional finance executive with a diverse experience of global financial markets, corporate finance, financial and general management, property investment and construction, government relations and, P&L responsibility, having worked in Australia, United Kingdom and various South East Asian countries.